CILEx Law School takes these policies seriously. If you have any questions or concerns, please get in touch.

 Sharing your data with our suppliers

 CLS works with a number of software and other suppliers in order to deliver our services to you.
-As indicated at the point of application, enrolment or purchase, the organisations we share your data with may include, but may not be limited to:
+Organisations we share your data with may include, but may not be limited to:

 - our print contractor to send out your course materials or a publication you have purchased,